This post may contain affiliate links. Please read my affiliate policy.

 This peach spinach smoothie screams summer and is the ultimate in refreshing green smoothies.
 It’s loaded up with heart-healthy dietary fiber and relies on refreshing fruits for its mildly sweet flavor.
-By the way, if you prefer a sweeter smoothie — feel free to add a banana, which also adds more potassium and will make the smoothie creamy.
+By the way, if you prefer a sweeter smoothie — feel free to add a banana, which is one of my favorite natural sweeteners that also adds more potassium and will make the smoothie creamy.

 Peach Spinach Smoothie Ingredients